 benefits: 100 night trial, free shipping & returns, handmade in California, pressure-point support

 Avocado Green Mattresses are also GREENGUARD Gold Certified by UL Environment and come with a 25 year warranty.
-Less than 1% of all mattresses meet the GREENGUARD Gold certification standards.
+Amazingly, less than 1% of all mattresses meet the GREENGUARD Gold certification standards.

 materials: natural American Talalay latex, organic New Zealand wool, organic cotton